princeibs/stage-2/README.md

 <!-- TOC -->
 <a name="rest-api-to-perform-crud-operation-of-a-person-resources"></a>
-# REST API to perform CRUD operation of a "person" resources
+# REST API to perform CRUD operation on a "person" resources

 - [REST API to perform CRUD operation of a "person" resources](#rest-api-to-perform-crud-operation-of-a-person-resources)
   * [TL;DR](#tldr)